ZubRahman/Komodo-Hub/README.md

-#Komodo Hub
+## Komodo Hub

-A website dedicated to animal conservation, preservation and animal rights.
+A website dedicated to education of animal conservation, preservation, and animal rights.

 https://github.com/ZubRahman/Komodo-Hub.git